-PSA Functional API PSA Functional API Certification is optional.
-Certified: If PSA Functional API tests have been performed, then provide the output reports to the Evaluation Laboratory.
-Isolation boundary As described in [PSA-FF]: level: Isolation level 2: additional isolation boundary between the PSA Root of Trust and the Application Root of Trust Isolation level 3: additional isolation boundaries between each of the Secure Partitions in the Application Root of Trust.
-PSA-RoT services: (Describe RoT services part of the PSA Root of Trust) Trusted (Describe trusted subsystems relied upon for operation of PSA Root of Trust, such as a subsystem: security subsystem, Secure Element, and their usage, or declare 'none' if no trusted subsystem is used)
+PSA Functional API Certified: (PSA Functional API Certification is optional.
+If PSA Functional API tests have been performed, then provide the output reports to the Evaluation Laboratory.)
+Isolation boundary level: (For this PP the TOE provides isolation between the Non-Secure Processing Environment and the Secure Processing Environment and also between the PSA Root of Trust and other executable code, such as Application Root of Trust(s), in the Secure Processing Environment.
+The PSA Security Model [PSA-SM] defines an additional isolation boundary; please indicate if this is deployed.)
+Application RoT Services are isolated from other Application RoT Services.
+PSA-RoT services: (Describe RoT services part of the PSA Root of Trust) Trusted subsystem: (Describe trusted subsystems relied upon for operation of the PSA Root of Trust, such as a security subsystem, Secure Element, and their usage, or declare 'none' if no trusted subsystem is used)